Adobe-Marketing-Cloud/marketing-cloud-php-sdk/README.md

 > php-adm-api follows the PEAR convention names for its classes, which means you can easily integrate php-adm-api classes loading in your own autoloader.

-## Instanciate a new AdobeDigitalMarketing Client
+## Instantiate a new AdobeDigitalMarketing Client

     $adm = new AdobeDigitalMarketing_Client();